 - A woman goes to the hospital complaining of severe abdominal pain and unexplained weight loss.
 The cause is a sponge from a surgery that was performed the previous year.
 She ends up needing surgery to remove part of her intestine and has to spend weeks in a medically induced coma.

-- After surgery performed on her to remove cancerous tissue from rectum and colon, a woman experiences complications.
-It's later discovered that a surgical sponge was left inside her abdominal cavity for several weeks.
+- After surgery performed on her to remove cancerous tissue from the rectum and colon, a woman experiences complications.
+It was later discovered that a surgical sponge was left inside her abdominal cavity for several weeks.
 Due to complications from the infected sponge, she is disqualified from further cancer treatment.
-One year later, she passes away.
+One year later, she passed away.

 - A patient develops a wound infection at the site of an incision hernia repair performed ten weeks previously.
 Computed tomography shows an area of inflammation.
 Wound exploration under general anesthesia reveals a sponge.

 The problem can affect any surgical specialty and any surgical procedure.
 Unsurprisingly, patients undergoing emergency procedures are most at risk.
 However, even those who undergo routine procedures can have this problem if the surgical team encounters complications that create a chaotic operating environment.

 Some studies show that patients with a high body mass index are more likely to be affected by retained surgical objects.
 However, the specific reason for this is unknown.